All Episodes

 Then it got rid of its drunk driving checkpoints because they were nabbing too many illegal aliens.

-So if you're going to say they're illegal, and you're going to make them legal, and you're doing this on the basis that these are these are these are God's people.
+So if you're going to say they're illegal and you're going to make them legal, and you're doing this on the basis that these are God's people, these are salt of the earth people.

 These people are the future of the American economy.

-Well, if you've granted them legal status and they continue to break the law, you can't have that, because at some point you may have to send them back.
+Well, if you've granted them legal status and they continue to break the law, I can't have that because at some point you may have to send them back.

 I mean, they become felons.

-So you gotta exempt them from all other laws.
+So you've got to exempt them from all other laws.

 In the meantime, other Americans are being held to these very laws that the Latinos are being exempt from here in Maywood, California, and a lot of other places.